Shaswat-G/DSA/Graphs/notes.md

 ### A. Traversal & Search

 - **Connected Components**
   - _Idea:_ Each traversal visits all nodes in that connected components.
 Use BFS/DFS to mark all nodes in a component.
 Repeat for all unvisited nodes.
 The number of times you start a new traversal is the number of connected components.
+To count distinct islands keep track of the BFS sequence in a set
+  - and compare a new BFS sequence with the set to check if it's a new island or not.
   - _When to use:_ Find number of islands, clusters, or groups.
 - **Path Existence**
   - _Idea:_ Use BFS/DFS to check if a path exists between two nodes.